hhphu/building-generative-ai-solutions/building-gen-ai-solutions-with-vector-databases.md

 - Active learning
 - Anomaly detection

-### BERT: Bi-directional Encoder Representation from Transformers
+### BERT
+BERT is Bi-directional Encoders Representation from Transformers, a powerful language model developed by Google AI, designed to enhance natural language processing (NLP) tasks.
+It uses a transformer architecture and learns to understand the context of words by considering both their preceding and following words.

 ![image](https://github.com/user-attachments/assets/00c19f8f-2a99-4104-a6e1-4018abbe7bdf)